Skip to main content

 #

-• Rooftop restaurants with Acropolis views
+• Rooftop restaurants with direct Acropolis views

-• Quiet squares with outdoor cafes
+• Quiet squares with outdoor cafes that feel timeless

 Where to Eat